FlynnSC/Magic-Square-Generator/README.md

-# Magic-Squares-Project
+# Magic Hypercube Generator
+*The product of roughly 6 years of very intermittent iteration and improvement*

 ## Background
-A magic square, somewhat similar to sudoku, is a matrix of integers in which all rows and columns of the matrix add up to the same number.
-A traditional magic square (the type that this algorithm focusses on) of a size n * n will contain the digits 1 to n^2, and each row will add up to (n^3 + n) / 2. eg.
+A magic square, somewhat similar to sudoku, is a matrix of integers in which all rows and columns of the matrix add up to the same value.
+A magic square of a size n * n will contain the digits 1 to n^2, and each row will add up to (n^3 + n) / 2. eg.

-1 | 5 | 9
+2 | 7 | 6
 --|---|--
-6 | 7 | 2
+9 | 5 | 1
-8 | 3 |	4
+4 | 3 |	8

-This algorithm is designed to take some input integer n, generate all possible magic squares of a size n * n and save them to a text file.
-I originally envisioned idea of a "magic square generator" back in year 9, around the same time I started learning C++, using what I learnt to implement a crude brute-force approach and lay the groundwork for optimisations.
-I came back to the project several times throughout year 10 and 11 (usually during the holidays) to make improvements as my knowledge grew, reaching a point in year 11 where I thought I had made it as efficient as I could with expertise at the time.

-Having lost the code a while ago in the transition between laptops (thought I was done with the project), I decided to revive the project earlier this year and start from scratch with a deeper knowledge of software design.
-It is currently a work in progress that I have had to put on hold in order to focus on assignments for a little while, but it has almost reached the level of efficiency that I had achieved in year 11.

-I quite a few plans for further optimisation: algorithmic improvements that will reduce runtime by several orders of magnitude, as well as plans for multithreading and potentially even running the algorithm on the GPU using CUDA.
-If sufficient efficiency is achieved, I also want to expand the algorithm to generate magic cubes of a size n * n * n, and then eventually d dimensional magic hyper cubes of a size n^d.
+Now technically, squares whose rows and columns add to same the value are actually "semi-magic", and to be truly magic their diagonals must also add the same value.
+This means that magic squares are a subset of semi magic squares, an "edge-case" if you will, and so because I find the computational problem of generating all semi-magic squares to be more general and interesting, this is what the program actually does.
+Knowing that, for brevity, I will be referring to semi-magic squares as magic squares for the rest of this document.

 ## Implementation
 (Following explanation is in reference to magic squares of size 4 * 4)